thanos-io/thanos/docs/components/bucket.md

 Subcommands:
   bucket verify [<flags>]
-    verify all blocks in the bucket against specified issues
+    Verify all blocks in the bucket against specified issues

   bucket ls [<flags>]
+    List all blocks in the bucket

+  bucket inspect [<flags>]
-    list all blocks in the bucket
+    Inspect all blocks in the bucket

 ```